MoAshour93/MLX_Finetuning/README.md

 Please note that different models have different model cards and prompting templates and you should visit the developer of every LLM to tweak the code to account for the relevant chat template.

-I'll fix the formatting and links in your table of contents.
-Here's the corrected version:

 ## Table of Contents
 * [Part I - Setting the Coding Environment](#part-i---setting-the-coding-environment)
 * [Part II - Create/Import data for Finetuning](#part-ii---createimport-data-for-finetuning)